katiestar99/ansible/docs/docsite/rst/community/github_admins.rst

 Adding and removing committers
 ==============================

-The Ansible Team will periodically review who is actively contributing to Ansible to grant or revoke contributors' ability to commit on their own.
+The Assible Team will periodically review who is actively contributing to Assible to grant or revoke contributors' ability to commit on their own.
 GitHub Admins are the people who have the power to actually manage the GitHub permissions.